 Looking to go camping with your family in the Great Smoky Mountains?
-Be sure to check out Elkmont Campground, the largest campground in the Smokies!
+Be sure to check out Elkmont Campground in the Smoky Mountains, the largest campground in the park!

 Read on to hear about our family’s camping experiences at Elkmont over the years and get some ideas and inspiration as you plan your family’s next camping adventure in the Great Smoky Mountains!